Skip to content

 Job Security

 Job security is another important factor to consider when assessing a job.
-Is there anything that could increase your risk of losing your job within the next few years?
+Could anything increase your risk of losing your job within the next few years?
 It’s worth looking at the industry to see if there are any reasons it might take a downturn.

 Communication